srivastavcodes/scripting-language-interpreter/README.md

 ## Resources

-- Book: *Writing an Interpreter in Go* *Writing a Compiler in Go* by Thorsten Ball
+- Book: *Writing an Interpreter in Go* by Thorsten Ball

 ## License